SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Impact is a great brainstorming technique to set up experiments that lead from concrete actions to hopefully moving toward a goal.
 In our case, the goal will be increasing a certain type of OSS maintainer satisfaction in the .NET Community.
 We'll have an impact map for each type of satisfaction, though really they are all part of one goal: "Happier .NET OSS Maintainers."

-[^1]: Methodology -- I arrived at these numbers by: taking the 7-point likert scales for how much a given type of support mattered and how much a the respondent felt supported.
-I converted those numbers to a `-3` through `3` scale to help visualize them.
-I showed those amounts, and the gap between them.
-Showed the results in order of smallest support gap to largest support gap.

 ## Test Mindmup iFrame

 <iframe src="https://atlas.mindmup.com/seankilleen/test_map/index.html" width="100%" height="1000"></iframe>